Diabetes Crashed My Wedding + Stole My Ring

 So there I was: newly (and incorrectly) diagnosed with type 2 diabetes.
 Shocked, confused, scared, worried… What do I do now?
 Should we cancel our trip?
 What was I supposed to eat?

 Carrying on + finding a tribe

 My follow-up appointment was scheduled for a couple of days after we returned home.
 The test results were back from the lab.
-My PCP looked at me and said: “We’re diagnosing you with LADA, a form of Type 1 diabetes.”
+My PCP looked at me and said: “We’re diagnosing you with latent autoimmune diabetes in adults (LADA), a form of type 1 diabetes.”
 One of the tests analyzed my C Peptide levels.
 C-peptide and insulin are released from the pancreas at the same time and in about equal amounts.
 So a C-peptide test can show how much insulin your body is making.
 A normal C-peptide range is 0.5 to 2.0 nanograms per milliliter.
-My C Peptide levels indicated that my pancreas was producing a miniscule amount of insulin, but that trickle was possibly enough to keep me from DKA (diabetic ketoacidosis).
+My C-peptide levels indicated that my pancreas was producing a miniscule amount of insulin, but that trickle was possibly enough to keep me from diabetic ketoacidosis (DKA).

 This time I was sent home with prescriptions for insulin (Lantus and Novolog).
 I was instructed to record my daily carb intake and insulin dosage on a sheet of paper and they asked me to schedule another appointment in one month.